mksaraf/kubernetes-lab-tutorial/content/setup.md

 However, we're not going to use it since Kubernetes networking is based on the **CNI** Container Network Interface.

 ### Setup the CNI network plugins
-Download the CNI network plugins from [here](https://github.com/kalise/Kubernetes-Lab-Tutorial/raw/master/cni-plugins/cni-amd64.tar.gz) and place them in the expected directory
+On all the worker nodes, download the CNI network plugins from [here](https://github.com/kalise/Kubernetes-Lab-Tutorial/raw/master/cni-plugins/cni-amd64.tar.gz) and place them in the expected directory

     mkdir -p /opt/cni
     tar -xvf cni-amd64.tar.gz -C /opt/cni

 ### Configure kubelet
-To configure the kubelet component, edit the ``/usr/lib/systemd/system/kubelet.service`` startup file
+To configure the kubelet component, create the ``/etc/systemd/system/kubelet.service`` startup file

     [Unit]
     Description=Kubernetes Kubelet Server